/ seo-glossary / What Is Impressions? SEO Glossary

 Google Search Console counts an impression when your page's URL appears in search results for a query.
 The specific rules vary slightly by result type:

 Image and video results.
-Impressions are counted within each specific search tab (Web, Images, Videos) separately.
+Impressions are counted within each specific search appearance and result type separately, so the same page can accrue separate impression tallies across Web, Images, and Video.

-• One user searching multiple queries can generate multiple impressions for the same page.
+• One user running multiple queries can generate multiple impressions for the same page, and one page can receive impressions from hundreds of different queries.

 Best Practices